Electro-pneumatic action: Operation

-As this is the operation of an electro pnematic system

 Advantages and disadvantages

 The console of an organ which uses either type of electric action is connected to the other mechanisms by an electrical cable.
 This makes it possible for the console to be placed in any desirable location.
 It also permits the console to be movable, or to be installed on a "lift", as was the practice with theater organs.

 While many consider tracker action organs to be more sensitive to the player's control, others find some tracker organs heavy to play and tubular-pneumatic organs to be sluggish, and so prefer electro-pneumatic or direct electric actions.

 An electro-pneumatic action requires less current to operate than a direct electric action.
 This causes less demand on switch contacts.
 An organ using electro-pneumatic action was more reliable in operation than early direct electric organs until improvements were made in direct electric components.

 A disadvantage of an electro-pneumatic organ is its use of large quantities of thin perishable leather, usually lambskin.
 This requires an extensive "re-leathering" of the windchests every twenty-five to forty years depending upon the quality of the material used, the atmospheric conditions and the use of the organ.